 The Academic Coordinator of Graduate Programs is the advisor to students in the MBA and MAcc programs and tracks program progress.
 The Director of the Executive MBA Program is the advisor to the EMBA students.
 Students are also encouraged to contact members of the faculty and the program's executives-in-residence for career and related advising.

 Note: The most significant policies and procedures for the graduate business programs are covered in this catalog.
-Questions and issues not addressed here default to The Source and other University-wide policy statements.
+Questions and issues not addressed here default to other University-wide policy statements.

 With the written permission of the Associate Dean for Graduate Programs, MBA and MAcc students may repeat graduate courses for which they received grades of “C+” or lower.
 Both grades will appear on the student’s transcript, but only the second grade will count in the GPA.

 Students are expected to conduct themselves professionally and with the highest standards of academic integrity.
 See Rider's Code of Academic Integrity in this catalog for further information.

 Rider University reserves the right to dismiss any student when, in the judgment of the faculty or officers of Rider, such action seems advisable.
 A student in a graduate business program will be subject to dismissal based on academic standing for any of the following reasons: